 This legislation requires that the parties "bargain in good faith" and sets out the system and structure of this bargaining and how it is to operate.

-The expected outcome of this bargaining process is a collective agreement covering the terms and conditions of employment.
+The expected outcome of this bargaining process is the collective agreement, or collective bargaining agreement, covering the terms and conditions of employment.
 The collective agreement also covers the issues of union recognition, grievance procedure, as well as conflict and dispute resolution.

 In some large national organizations a company-wide negotiating committee would negotiate on the main company-wide issues for a "master agreement", with local issues being negotiated at the local level.